Does Industry 4.0 Mean the End of Lean?

 Further to that, when we automate, we usually focus on the steps that actually transform the materials in to finished products.
 In Lean we call these the value creating steps.
 As most of us know, most waste is located between processes.
 Therefore if we just focus on improving the process that creates value by automating it, we can actually miss the major improvement opportunity in our business.
 In some cases automating the value adding step can even make waste worse by increasing overproduction and work in progress between processes.
 Therefore, in an Industry 4.0 world, Lean and the value stream remains an essential tool to see the waste in our process.

-Therefore, a much better investment is to jump on a plane and visit the biggest global trade shows and industry conferences in your industry.
+Therefore, make sure you visit the biggest global trade shows and industry conferences in your industry.
 Build relationships with overseas manufacturers in your industry and connect with manufacturers in other industries through networking groups such as the Best Practice Network.

 Much of the hard work on new technology is being done by the capital equipment manufacturers such as machine tool manufacturers.
 Increasingly these machines will have inbuilt diagnostics that connect to the internet and enable the machine to predict maintenance needs.